Sam Walker (rugby league): Background

 Walker was born in Leeds, West Yorkshire, England, while his Australian father Ben, a professional rugby league player, was playing for the Leeds Rhinos in the Super League.
-Walker and his family moved back to Australia in 2003.

-Walker played his first junior rugby league for the Burleigh Bears before moving to Ipswich with his family, where he played for the North Ipswich Tigers and attended Ipswich Grammar School, where he was signed by the Brisbane Broncos.
+The Walker family moved back to Australia when Sam was a one year old in 2003, initially living on the Gold Coast where he began playing junior rugby league for the Burleigh Bears at seven years of age while his uncle was playing for the Gold Coast Titans, before moving to Ipswich at the age of 10, where he continued his junior rugby league with the North Ipswich Tigers.
+He attended Ipswich Grammar School in his teenage years and was signed to a development deal with the Brisbane Broncos.

 Walker's uncles Shane and Chris are also former professional rugby league players.

 Playing career

 In 2019, Walker played for the Ipswich Jets in the Mal Meninga Cup.
 On 5 June 2019, he started at halfback for Queensland under-18 in their 34–12 win over New South Wales.
 On 11 June 2019, he signed with the Sydney Roosters on a two-year deal.

 On 29 September 2019, Walker represented the Australian Schoolboys, scoring a try in their 36–20 win over the Junior Kiwis.

 In 2020, Walker joined the Roosters' NRL squad but did not play a single game that year due to the COVID-19 pandemic and the cancellation of the NSW Cup and Jersey Flegg Cup competitions.
 In round 15 of the 2020 NRL season, he was included in the Roosters 21-man squad to play the Wests Tigers but was omitted from the side before the game.